 She was Vice President of the Finance Council on Electronic Design Automation of IEEE (the largest technological professional organisation in the world) from 2008 to 2010, then President Elect and thereafter President from 2011 to 2013.
-She is currently a member of the Fellows Committee of IEEE.

 Maria Rosaria Bonifacio

 Rosaria Bonifacio was born in Piano Di Sorrento on March 2, 1962.
 She gained a degree in Political Sciences, then a Master in Business Administration at the Enrico Mattei Institute in 1986.